aiven/aiven-docs/docs/products/kafka/kafka-connect/reference/connect-metrics-prometheus.md

     the total number of connector startups that this worker has attempted
 -   `kafka_connect_connect_worker_metrics_connector_startup_failure_percentage`:
-    the average percentage of this worker\'s connector starts that failed
+    the average percentage of this worker's connector starts that failed
 -   `kafka_connect_connect_worker_metrics_connector_startup_failure_total`:
     the total number of connector starts that failed
 -   `kafka_connect_connect_worker_metrics_connector_startup_success_percentage`:
-    the average percentage of this worker\'s connector starts that succeeded
+    the average percentage of this worker's connector starts that succeeded
 -   `kafka_connect_connect_worker_metrics_connector_startup_success_total`:
     the total number of connector starts that succeeded